5.6 C

 • How training someone to understand their metrics and connection with money goals can transform performance?

-• Non-financial rewards that can increase engagement and motivation levels.
+• Non-financial rewards can increase engagement and motivation levels.

 Steve Barnhurst has over 20 years as a sales leader.
 He started his career in the Recruitment sector and has spent the last 10 years as a senior leader at Access Group and Broadbean Technologies.
 Steve’s passion is developing positive and proactive sales cultures, by developing and promoting talent organically.